georger420/githubtraining/HUMPLO-ATARI-XY4150/readme.md

 ![HUMBLE DESIGN](robotron.png)

 Listing of program HUMPLO is in **humplo22.tbl.txt**.
 Because there are used special Atari characters with codes <= 31, you can use file **HUMPLO22.BAS**, which can be loaded directly into TurboBasic.

+Files with ".hd" extension are pictures created and saved by Humble Design.